-Dr. Murray Hulme Paterson was born in Chatham, Ontario on the 16th of November, 1891.
-He was the youngest child and only son of David Smith Paterson and Agnes Paterson.
-He had 2 older sisters, Jessie Devina and Mary Irene.
-According to the 1891, 1901 and 1911 Census’, his father was a teacher at Chatham Collegiate Institute.
+Dr. Murray Hulme Paterson was born in Chatham on the 16th of November, 1891.
+He was the youngest child and only son of David Smith Paterson and the former Agnes Taylor.
+He had 2 older sisters; Jessie Devina Paterson and Mary Irene Paterson.
+According to the 1891, 1901 and 1911 census’, his father was a teacher at Chatham Collegiate Institute.
 Dr. Paterson’s mother died shortly after his birth on the 6th of February, 1892.
 His father married Martha “Mattie” Rispin in Chatham, on the 19th of July, 1893.

 *Dr. Paterson is also featured on the ‘Gathering Our Heroes’ website.